Actions

 ☎ Sample Script:

 Hello, my name is [NAME] and I’m a constituent from [CITY].
-I am calling to ask [Senator] to demand that Senator Schumer step down as Senate Minority Leader.
+I am calling to urge [senator/representative] to call for the removal of Pete Hegseth as Secretary of Defense.

 Thank you.